 Moreover, according to the Texas Family Code, Section 154.001, parents have a duty to provide child support to their children.
 In Texas, the obligation of child support continues until any one of the following occurs:

-- The child is emancipated through marriage, or through removal of the disabilities of minority by court order, or by other operation of law; or
+1. The child reaches 18 years of age or the child graduates from high school, whichever occurs later; or 2.
+The child is emancipated through marriage, or through removal of the disabilities of minority by court order, or by other operation of law; or 3.
+The child dies.

 Furthermore, the child support obligation will continue after the child reaches 18 years of age or graduates high school if the child is disabled for an indefinite period.
 What does all of this mean?
 We will discuss each event that triggers the termination of a child support payment obligation below.

-The Child Reaches 18 Years of Age or the Child Graduates from High School, Whichever Occurs Later
+The Child Reaches 18 Years of Age or the Child Graduates High School, Whichever Occurs Later

 The Child Dies